-Setting Description Factory Default

-IP Address Enter the IP address of Syslog server 1/2/3, used by your None
+Setting Description Factory Default IIP Address Enter the IP address of Syslog server 1/2/3, used by your network.
+None Port Destination (1 to 65535) Enter the UDP port of Syslog server 1/2/3.

-network.

-Port Destination Enter the UDP port of Syslog server 1/2/3.
 514

-(1 to 65535)

-NOTE The following events will be recorded into the Moxa switch's Event Log table, and will then be sent to the specified Syslog Server:
+The following events will be recorded into the Moxa switch's Event Log table, and will then be sent to the specified Syslog Server:

-- Cold Start
+- Cold start

-- Warm Start
+- Warm start

-- Configuration change activated
+- · Configuration change activated

 - Power 1 or 2 transition: Off to On or On to Off

-- Authentication success/fail
+- Authentication fail

-- Pass
+- Password change

 - Redundancy protocol/topology change

 - Master setting mismatch

 - ABC-02 status

-- Web login success/fail
+- Web log in

-- Rate Limit on/off (Disable Port)
+- Rate Limit on/off(Disable port)

 - Port looping

-- LLDP table changed

-- Account info changed

-- Configuration is imported

-- SSL certificate is imported
+- Port traffic overload

+- dot1x Auth Fail

-- Port link on/off
+- Port link off/on